Georgia Roberts Durston

-Georgia Roberts Durston (December 1, 1868 – July 4, 1947) was an American writer born in Utica, New York who authored novels, outdoor articles and poetry.
+Georgia Roberts Durston (December 1, 1868 – July 4, 1947) was an American writer born in Utica, New York, who wrote novels, outdoor articles and poetry.
 Her novels appeared under various male pen names including George Durston, Major Robert Maitland, Colonel George Durston, Captain John Blaine, and Colonel James Fiske.
-Her animal poems became familiar to generations of school children through inclusion in the popular Roberts English Series.
+Her animal poems became familiar to generations of school children through inclusion in the Roberts English series.

 Biography

 Early life

 Georgia Roberts Durston was born December 1, 1868, in Utica, New York, the only child of Thomas Dana Roberts and his wife, Shattiece D. MacKenzie.
-As a teenager, Georgia Roberts attended Houghton Seminary, a prominent boarding school for girls in Clinton, New York.
+As a teenager, Georgia Roberts attended Houghton Seminary, a boarding school for girls in Clinton, New York.
 After she graduated, Georgia remained active in the school's alumnae association and made the welcoming address at commencement exercises for her graduating class in 1886 and again at Houghton Seminary's 35th annual commencement exercises in 1896.

 Georgia had planned to enter college but was in poor health so she went instead to the health spa at Glen Haven, New York, near the southern end of Skaneateles Lake.
 It was there that a Dr. Jackson treated patients with the "water cure" consisting of fresh air, mild exercise, rest, and healthful baths in mountain water.

 Marriage and family

 On July 2, 1890, Georgia married Alfred Tennyson Durston of Syracuse, New York.
-After their marriage, Georgia and Alfred spent 3 years traveling together.
+After their marriage, Georgia and Alfred spent three years traveling together.
 Georgia and her husband spent much of their spare time outdoors and, in 1897, she had an article on deer hunting published in Outing magazine.
-In 1998 Outing published her article on fly-fishing on the Oswegatchie River.
-That year Georgia and Alfred had a daughter, Georgia Durston (1898–1952), nicknamed "Babe."
+In 1998, Outing published her article on fly-fishing on the Oswegatchie River.
+That year Georgia and Alfred had a daughter, Georgia Durston (1898–1952), nicknamed "Babe".
 Georgia continued writing and, in 1906, her children's poems were published by Saalfield Publishing and dedicated to her daughter.
 The two titles, Candlelight and The Toy Village, were lavishly illustrated by Katharine H. Greenland.

-In 1909 Alfred Durston died very suddenly of a heart attack at the age of 40.
-After her husband's death, Georgia and her daughter continued to live in Syracuse at "Primrose Farm."
+In 1909, Alfred Durston died very suddenly of a heart attack at the age of 40.
+After her husband's death, Georgia and her daughter continued to live in Syracuse at "Primrose Farm".
 In addition to raising Plymouth Rock chickens for eggs, they kept a number of pets.
 At the New York State Fair they exhibited their six Collies, an Airedale, and a Brussels Griffon.
 One of their collies, Knocklayde King Ben, won all possible prizes in his class in 1915.